froeschel/azure-notes/notes.md

 * A trigger activates when a condition is met.
 An action executes a task.
 Control actions are special actions that provides these control constructs:
 * Logic Apps can have following control actions [For Each, Condition, Switch, Until].
 * Logic Apps are creted in the graphical designer.
+* A custom connector can be created by importing an API sepcification.

 ### API Management
 * An API Management instance enables client applications to use OAuth 2.0 authentication when using an AAD tenant.